 I have two boys - a five-year-old and a two-year-old.
-My oldest is a good helper at the grocery store and loves to make pizza and anything involving the stand mixer.
-He likes simple food and his school lunches are often the same.
-My youngest has a big appetite for such a little human and joyfully eats most things he's offered at the table.
+My oldest is a good helper at the grocery store and loves to make pizza.
+My youngest loves mommy's apple pie.
+Both are picky eaters.
 Although getting them to eat what's put in front of them is a constant challenge, it's important to me that my kids learn to prepare food from scratch and have fun in our kitchen.

 Mr. Feedbag commutes to work on a bright orange bicycle and never says no to something home-cooked.
 I know I've nailed it when he goes for seconds.
 But he doesn't always leave the cooking to me.
 In fact, he makes an orzo dish with scallops that's one of my favourite dishes ever.
 He's the best.